FusionAuth/fusionauth-site/site/learn/expert-advice/tokens/jwt-components-explained.md

 ## Conclusion

-Signed JWT authentication tokens have a header, body, and signature.
+Signed JWTs have a header, body, and signature.
 Each plays a vital auth role in ensuring that JWTs can be used to safely store and transmit critical information, whether about identities or not.
-Understanding all three of these components are critical to the correct use of JWT authentication tokens as well.
+Understanding all three of these components are critical to the correct use of JWT as well.